datopian/playbook/guide/README.md

 #### Team invoicing on Xero:

 -   Before the invoicing process, you will be invited to Viderum Xero.
 You should accept the invitation and set up your password.
--   NOTE: Team members can now invoice us by the 2nd of the month we will pay by the 4th **Team must submit their invoices by 7th latest ** of each month and will be paid by the 11th latest.
-For those who haven’t submitted their invoices on time will simply be paid the following month.
+-   NOTE: If feam members invoice us by the 2nd of the month we will pay by the 4th.
+If they submit their invoices by 7th of each month they will be paid by the 11th latest.  **For those who haven’t submitted their invoices on time they will simply be paid the following month.**
 -   Please ensure that your contractor payment is allocated to the projects that you have been working on.
 This is only required at a high level (correct to +/- 1 day).
-You can either use the approximate days spent as the ‘Qty’ and your effective daily as your ‘Unit Price’ or you can just put the quantity as 1 and then used the Unit price to allocate your pay between different projects.
+You can either use the approximate days spent as the *Qty* and your effective daily as your *Unit price* or you can put the *Qty* as 1 and then used the Unit price to allocate your pay between different projects.
 Eg if your salary was $2,000 and you spent 50% of time to Project 1, 30% on project 2 and 20% on project 3.
-Then you would have 3 lines with an Unit price of $1,000 for Project 1 and $600 Project 2 and $400 Project 3.
+Then you would have 3 lines with an *Unit price* of $1,000 for Project 1 and $600 Project 2 and $400 Project 3.
+-   The *amount* will automatically will calculate based on the *Unit price* and *Qty*
 -   Team member **Invoice** instructions:
     -   Log in with your account
     -   Click on ‘Dashboard’